rgba1111/jamming/README.md

 # Jamming

-This is a small react web app search the Spotify API for songs and add them to a playlist that will be added to your profile once yout authenticated the app.
+A small react web app that can search the Spotify API, add songs to playlists and save them your profile.

 ## Project Requirements